Spanish Language and Literature

 - A student may count only one unit from abroad toward the minor in Spanish.
 The unit, which must be taught in Spanish, may be in the literature of the hispanophone world, or in language, or a cultural/topical course pertaining to the hispanophone world.

-- If a student has taken SPAN 301 (Introduction to Literature) before going abroad, the student brings back a unit in literature (from abroad) towards the minor.
+- If a student has taken SPAN 301 (Introduction to Literature) before going abroad, the student brings back a unit in literature or culture (from abroad) towards the minor.
 A student who goes abroad before taking SPAN 301 needs to take SPAN 301 and enough 400-level courses on campus after study abroad in order to complete the minor requirements.